KociOrges/cviewer/README.md

 ## Introduction to CViewer
 The past few years have seen an increased utility of shotgun metagenomics for microbial community surveys over traditional amplicon sequencing.
 This is made possible by the technological advancement in methods development that enables us now to assemble short sequence reads into longer contiguous regions that can be binned together to identify species they are part of, e.g., through CONCOCT (Nature Methods, 11:1144–1146, 2014).
 The advantage of shotgun metagenomics is that  coding regions of these contigs can further be annotated against public databases to give an assessment of the functional diversity.
 With integrated solutions gaining importance by complementing metagenomics with other meta’omics technologies (e.g., metabolomics), there is a need to have a single platform to consolidate all these realisations on the same sample space.
 Thus, we have developed ```CViewer``` which aims to integrate all levels of gene products, mRNA, protein, metabolites for microbial communities and allows exploration of their response to environmental factors through multivariate statistical analysis.

 The current version of ```CViewer``` is a highly interactive Java application tailored to the needs of non-expert users.
-It integrates with the output from CONCOCT as well as major third party taxonomic (KRAKEN etc.) and annotation software (PROKKA).
+It integrates with the output from CONCOCT as well as major third party taxonomic (KRAKEN [[1]](#1) etc.) and annotation software (PROKKA: https://github.com/tseemann/prokka).
 The theoretical underpinning of numerical ecology allows exploratory as well as hypothesis driven analyses, emphasizing on functional traits of microbial communities and phylogenetic‐based approaches to community assembly, particularly abiotic filtering.

 ## Installation & usage